 Because care facilities also function 24/7, there are likely to be opportunities for pharm techs to work shifts at any time of the day.
 According to the Bureau of Labor Statistics, the median salary for hospital-based pharm techs in 2017 was nearly $37,000 per year.*

 Opportunities for pharmacy technicians certainly aren’t limited to the environments above, though they’re the most common.
 Skilled pharm techs have other ways to grow their careers.
 As business needs evolve, so do opportunities.

-As the population ages and requires increasingly more medical care, there is an increasing need for pharm techs in all of the environments mentioned above.
-Demand for pharm techs is projected to rise about 12 percent through 2026.
-Learn more about the pharmacy technician job outlook and enroll today so you’ll be ready to join this rapidly growing field.
+As the population ages and requires more medical care, there is an increasing need for pharmacy technicians in all of the environments mentioned above.
+Demand for pharmacy technicians is projected to rise about 12 percent through 2026.
+Learn more about the pharmacy technician job outlook and enroll today so you can start preparing to join this rapidly growing field.

-Learn more about the online pharmacy technician program at Ashworth College: Talk to an admissions advisor today!
+To learn more about the online pharmacy technician program at Ashworth College, Talk to an admissions advisor today!